osgi/osgi.enroute.site/_examples/010-examples.md

 The remaining dependencies are made available at test scope so that they may be used when unit testing, integration testing, or debugging OSGi enRoute applications.

-## The rest Module
+## The REST Module

-The rest module contains the main bundle for the application.
+The REST module contains the main bundle for the application.
 It contains a simple declarative services component in under `src/main/java`, and a unit test in `src/test/java`.
 The `src/main/resources` folder contains files contributing a Web User Interface for the component.

 ### The POM